GuravPratik/GuravPratik/README.md

 Here are a few projects I've worked on:

-- NEWSMONKEY (https://github.com/GuravPratik/NewsMonkey): The React Weather App is a project that I created while learning React, a popular JavaScript library for building user interfaces.
+- NEWSMONKEY (https://github.com/GuravPratik/NewsMonkey): The React News App is a project that I created while learning React, a popular JavaScript library for building user interfaces.
 This web application allows users to check the news from various fields like sports, technology, health, etc  around the world.

 ## 📫 Get in Touch